publiccodenet/brand/typography/readme.md

 ## Body text: system native

 For all body text we try to use the fonts native to the system they are viewed on.
-For older systems or print either Muli can be used or a more appropriate font for the publication.
+For older systems or print either [Inter](https://rsms.me/inter/) or [Muli](https://github.com/googlefonts/MuliFont) can be used.